Mike Ilitch, owner of Detroit Red Wings and Tigers, dies at 87

-Mike Ilitch, founder of the Little Caesars Pizza empire and owner of the Detroit Red Wings and the Detroit Tigers, has died.
+Billionaire businessman Mike Ilitch, who founded the Little Caesars pizza empire before buying the Detroit Red Wings and the Detroit Tigers, and won praise for keeping the professional sports teams in the city as others relocated to new suburban stadiums, has died.
 He was 87.

-Ilitch, who was praised for keeping his professional hockey and baseball teams in Detroit as other urban sports franchises relocated to new suburban stadiums, died Friday at a hospital in Detroit, according to family spokesman Doug Kuiper.
+His family released a statement saying Ilitch died Friday at a local hospital.
+They called him a visionary who set the tone for his company and his family.

+City leaders heaped praise on the man known simply as “Mr. I” to most in Michigan for all that he put into Detroit.

+“Mike Ilitch saw the bright possibilities of Detroit’s Woodward Corridor at a time that other investors had fully turned their backs on the city,” said Rip Rapson, president and chief executive of the Troy, Michigan-based Kresge Foundation.

+“Revitalizing the historic Fox Theatre and relocating his business headquarters to the city were bold moves, but ones that ultimately set downtown on a course for incredible investment and remarkable transformation,” Rapson said.

-He was as much a fan of the often-struggling Detroit as he was of sports.
+Known simply as “Mr. I” to most people in Michigan, Ilitch was as much a fan of the often-struggling Detroit as he was of sports.
 When approached in 2009 by organizers of the Motor City Bowl in Detroit, Ilitch agreed to sponsor the annual college football bowl game despite a poor local economy.
 The game was renamed the Little Caesars Pizza Bowl.

 “It’s a sporting event, and we need sporting events,” Ilitch said at the time.
 “It picks our community up to no end, with all the great colleges we have in this state and the professional teams that we have.
 Thank God for ‘em, especially at times that are rough right now.”